How HMO Works: Seeing a Specialist

 But what if you need specialist care for a serious issue?
 Your PCP can help.

 Your PCP can make sure you get the care you need from the right type of specialist.
-They can also recommend specialists that are in your HMO network, to make sure your visits with the specialist are covered.
+They can also recommend specialists that are in your HMO network to make sure your visits with the specialist are covered.

 The PCP will:

-• monitor what is diagnosed and what care you get from the specialist
+• Monitor what is diagnosed and what care you get from the specialist

-• turn in any referrals needed for lab work or hospital stays
+• Turn in any referrals needed for lab work or hospital stays

 Two quick things you’ll want to make sure happen: